andriykutsevol/SpinAPI_linux/README.txt

 2 - PCI-e
 =========

-Linux driver supports products with id "0x887A" only.
+Linux driver supports products with pid "0x887A" only.